Using Erd\H{o}s's methods to study Yorke's problems: Appendix - Any graph from is a part of a bifurcation diagram

-Now, consider some orientation-preserving isotopy $g_t:T\cap \mathbb{R}^n\times\{t\}\to \mathbb{R}^n$, $t\in(0,1)$ with at least one periodic orbit in the interior of $T$, $x$, whose bifurcation diagram is $\Gamma$.
-Such an isotopy exists, since by the Lefschetz Theorem we can always split a periodic orbit while preserving the Lefschetz Number.
-It is easy to see the colorings for saddle-node, period-doubling, type $m\geq3$ and $n>3$-junctions preserve the Lefschetz number - therefore, as we can always split the said periodic orbit based on its Lefschetz number so its bifurcation diagram is $\Gamma$ (in fact, the Orbit Index can also be defined using the Lefschetz number - see \cite{PY3}).
-Moreover, it is easy to see that we choose $g_t$, $t\in[0,1]$ s.t. $g_t$ can always be extended smoothly and diffeomorphically over $\partial T$.
-Or, in other words, we choose $g_t$ s.t. for all $t\in[0,1]$ it is smooth around $\partial T$ (it is also possibly smooth away from $x$).
+Now, consider some orientation-preserving isotopy $g_t:T\cap \mathbb{R}^d\times\{t\}\to \mathbb{R}^n$, $t\in(0,1)$ with at least one fixed point in the interior of $T$, $x$, whose bifurcation diagram is $\Gamma$.
+Such an isotopy exists, since by the Lefschetz Theorem we can always split a fixed point while preserving the Lefschetz number.
+It is easy to see, the colorings for saddle-node, period-doubling, type $m\geq3$ and $n>3$-junctions preserve the Lefschetz number - therefore, as we can always split the said periodic orbit based on its Lefschetz number, we can ensure the said fixed point $x$ splits as $t$ is varied in a way that its bifurcation diagram is $\Gamma$ (in fact, the Mallet-Yorke Index can also be defined using the Lefschetz number - see \cite{PY3}).
+Moreover, we choose $g_t$, $t\in[0,1]$ s.t. $g_t$ can always be extended smoothly and diffeomorphically over $\partial T$.
+Or, in other words, we choose $g_t$ s.t. for all $t\in[0,1]$ it is smooth around $\partial T$ (but possibly not around the periodic orbits bifurcating from $x$).